corda/samples-java/Features/attachment-sendfile/README.md

 # Sendfile -- Attachment
-This Cordapp shows how to upload and download an [attachment](https://training.corda.net/corda-details/attachments/) via flow.
+This CorDapp shows how to upload and download an [attachment](https://docs.r3.com/en/platform/corda/4.9/community/cordapp-build-systems.html#cordapp-contract-attachments) via flow.

 ## Concepts

-In this Cordapp, there are two parties:
+In this CorDapp, there are two parties:
 * Seller: sends an invoice (with attachment) to Buyer
-* Buyer: receive the the invoice and be able to download the attached zip file to their local machine
+* Buyer: receive the invoice and be able to download the attached zip file to their local machine

 ### States